anda-a-zz/Turing/README.md

 # Turing
-Projects worked on in 2014 using Turing
+Projects worked on using Turing